erikbrgr/conductor-es7-postgres/README.md

 ### How to run on Kubernetes

-To run using bare kubernetes cli, use the `components` directory YAML files and apply them to your cluster.
+To run using bare kubernetes cli, use the `k8s/components` directory YAML files and apply them to your cluster.
-To run using Helm, `cd` to the helm directory and run: `helm install conductor-server conductor-server --namespace conductor`
+To run using Helm, `cd` to the `k8s/helm` directory and run, change `values.yaml.public` to be `values.yaml` and define your settings, then run: `helm install conductor-server conductor-server --namespace conductor`